 We use various vegetables and spices to increase the nutritional content and flavour.
-Lurking behind all our recipes are ways to add to the number of coloured-foods in our cooking.
+Lurking behind all our recipes are ways to increase the number of coloured-foods in our cooking.

 How to make fish stock is a very inexpensive way to get huge amounts of omega-3 fatty acids which make up forty percent of the brain.